 What is Software Deployment?
 Definition, Scope, and Best Practices

 Software deployment is a central task for IT teams in organizations of all sizes.
-The entire process of releasing software applications to end users can present a few challenges, as it encompasses a wide range of activities, that go from building and testing software, to packaging and deploying it.
+The entire process of releasing software applications to end users can present a few challenges, as it encompasses a wide range of activities.

 What is software deployment?